Followers

 A Small Win & A Big Loss

-A minor win at Hubbardton on 7 July only gave him false confidence.
-And Burgoyne’s advance south towards Forts Anne and Edward was delayed by the retreating Americans who blocked the roads and trails with trees and destroyed any bridges.
-Around this time he learned Howe was sailing to Philadelphia – the critical thrust from the south would not be.
-Meanwhile, the supply situation worsened as the army lacked sufficient transport that could traverse the region's primitive roads.
+A minor victory at Hubbardton on July 7 only gave him false confidence.
+Burgoyne’s advance south toward Forts Anne and Edward was delayed by the retreating Americans, who blocked roads and trails with trees and destroyed any bridges.
+Around this time, he learned Howe was sailing to Philadelphia – the crucial push from the south would not happen.
+Meanwhile, the supply situation worsened as the army lacked enough transport to cross the region's primitive roads.

 The Die is Cast